 In peridynamic CMic, the term RVE is commonly used in both Block 3 (finite inclusion samples) and Block 2 (periodic structure CMs), as referenced in (\ref{3.9}).
 The general limitations of Block 3 were discussed in Subsection 8.1.
-For infinite periodic media, RVE has primarily been used in Block 2 as a shorthand for ``unit cell (UC) of CM under remote homogeneous loading (\ref{2.28})" at extreme scale separations $\Lambda/L=\infty$, $\Lambda/|\Omega_{00}|=\infty$, and $L/|\Omega_{00}|=\infty$", as seen in studies like \cite{Madenci`et`2017}, \cite{Madenci`et`2018}, \cite{Diyaroglu`et`2019a}, \cite{Diyaroglu`et`2019b}, \cite{Galadima`et`2023}, \cite{Galadima`et`2023b}, \cite{Galadima`et`2023c}, \cite{Galadima`et`2024}, \cite{Hu`et`2022}, \cite{Li`et`2022b}, \cite{Qi`et`2024}, \cite{Xia`et`2020}, \cite{Xia`et`2019}, \cite{Xia`et`2021a}, \cite{Xia`et`2021b}, and \cite{WangQ`et`2024}.
+For infinite periodic media, RVE has primarily been used in Block 2 as a shorthand for ``unit cell (UC) of CM under remote homogeneous loading (\ref{2.28}) at scale separations $\Lambda/L=\infty$, $\Lambda/|\Omega_{00}|=\infty$, and $L/|\Omega_{00}|=\infty$", as seen in studies like \cite{{Madenciet2017},{Madenciet2018},{Diyarogluet2019a},{Diyarogluet2019b}, {Galadimaet2023},{Galadimaet2023b}, {Galadimaet2023c},{Galadimaet2024},{Huet2022}, {Liet2022b},{Qiet2024},{Xiaet2020},{Xiaet2019},{Xiaet2021a},{Xiaet2021b},{WangQet2024}}.
 While this shortcut is valid in LM under the scale separation hypothesis (\ref{2.33}$_2$) and has been widely accepted for decades, its direct application in PM requires caution.
 In particular, using periodic boundary conditions (PBC, (\ref{2.39}))—which are correct in LM—can be problematic in PM (see Subsection 2.3 and Comment 5.1).
-Instead, the variable periodic boundary conditions (VPBC) originally proposed in \cite{Buryachenko`2023} should be further generalized to accommodate arbitrary scale ratios $|\Omega_{00}|/a/l^{(1)}_{\delta}/l^{(0)}_{\delta}$ and unit cell geometries (see also Subsection 2.4).
+Instead, the variable periodic boundary conditions (VPBC) originally proposed in \cite{Buryachenko2023} should be further generalized to accommodate arbitrary scale ratios $|\Omega_{00}|/a/l^{(1)}_{\delta}/l^{(0)}_{\delta}$ and unit cell geometries (see also Subsection 2.4).